• African Food Systems Forum opens in Dakar, focuses on youth

 • Event draws 6,000+ participants, spotlights new CAADP roadmap

-The 2025 African Food Systems Forum (AFSF) has opened in Dakar, Senegal, with a focus on empowering youth to transform the continent’s agriculture sector.
+The 2025 African Food Systems Forum (AFSF) opened in Dakar, Senegal, with a focus on youth as a driver of agricultural transformation.

-The event, hosted by the Alliance for a Green Revolution in Africa (AGRA), was officially launched by Senegalese President Bassirou Diomaye Faye.
-He was joined by Rwandan President Paul Kagame, former Ethiopian Prime Minister Haile Mariam Dessalegn, and Senegal’s Minister of Agriculture, Mabouba Diagne.
+The forum was officially launched by Senegalese President Bassirou Diomaye Faye, who was joined by Rwanda’s Paul Kagame, former Ethiopian Prime Minister Haile Mariam Dessalegn, and Senegal’s Agriculture Minister Mabouba Diagne.

 Espoir Olodo